 Important Factors to Start Poultry Farming Business for Beginners

-The poultry farming business is a multibillion-dollar industry, the below factors are important for a successful poultry farming business;
+The poultry farming business is a multibillion-dollar industry; the below factors are important for a successful poultry farming business;

-Step 1) Choosing Poultry Farm Site
+Step 1) Choosing a Poultry Farm Site

 The farm site should be away from the chaos and hustle-bustle of the city.
 It must be a calm and pollution-free environment.
 The farm has adequate, clean, and fresh drinking water sources nearby.
 Also, the location must be free of poultry enemies and predators.
 The selected place must be easily accessible from the main roads.
 In other words, transportation should be easy and not very difficult.
 Also, the local markets must be easily accessible.

 Climate condition plays a major role in a successful venture.
 If you are planning environmentally controlled houses, temperature control is crucial.
 Check if your location in Andhra Pradesh supports poultry farming.
 If the climate condition is more than 35°C in the house, birds begin to die suddenly, and all your investment will be gone.
 In those cases, we have to take precautions by using water sprinklers to reduce the temperature levels.